 The irate king turned his raiding northwards towards the Hebrides.

-Knowing that men were deserting King Magnus, the king's dying friend and most trusted adviser, Kali Snæbjarnarson, advised him to take a roll-call of his followers.
+Knowing that men were deserting King Magnus to return home to their farms, the king's dying friend and most trusted adviser, Kali Snæbjarnarson, advised him to take a roll-call of his followers.

 The king followed Kali's advice and found many men missing.

 Kali soon died from battle wounds.
 King Magnus Barelegs honoured the memory of his dead advisor by arranging a good marriage for Kali's son, Kol.